The Exorcist William Peter Blatty

 We are very pleased to publish the author’s preferred text in our fine press edition of The Exorcist.

 The Artist edition is limited to 1000 copies with wrap-around dust jacket art by Marc Potts.
 It is a full cloth, smyth sewn binding with two-hits foil stamping.
 It is the only edition of the three with the dust jacket, and is signed by artist Marc Potts.
-The edition is housed in an embossed paper covered slipcase.
+The edition is printed offset on Cougar Natural Vellum and is housed in an embossed paper covered slipcase.

 The Roman Numeral edition is limited to 10 copies and is bound in embossed grey goatskin.
 It is a three coverboard structure, with the middle board in purple goatskin visible through the cross cut on the front cover and at the board edges.
 The top edge is adorned with pigment foils.
 The edition features leather doublures and sculpted headcaps with leather endbands.

+The text is set in Copernicus and Popvlvs, and is printed letterpress on Zerkall Frankfurt mouldmade paper.
 The clamshell enclosure is full black goatskin with a rounded spine, leather endbands and suede inner linings in purple with black Japanese cloth.
-The edition is printed letterpress on Zerkall Frankfurt moldmade paper and is signed by William Friedkin and Marc Potts.
+The edition is signed by William Friedkin and Marc Potts.

 William Friedkin is an acclaimed director, producer and screenwriter.
 His 1971 film The French Connection won five Academy Awards, including for Best Picture and Best Director.
 Friedkin followed up with 1973’s The Exorcist which was nominated for 10 Academy Awards.
 Other films include Sorcerer, To Live and Die in L.A., and Rules of Engagement, The Hunted, Bug, and Killer Joe.